garethtdavies/docker-masterclass/README.md

 As previously described, the `CMD` directive informs Docker what to run when the Docker image is instantiated as a container.
-In this case, because the directive is using the `exec` format, full paths to the command to run need to be given (`/usr/local/bin/node` for the NodeJS executable), as well as the source file (`/usr/src/app/index.js`).
+In this case, because the directive is using the `exec` format, full paths to the command to run need to be given (`/usr/local/bin/node` for the Node.js executable), as well as the source file (`/usr/src/app/index.js`).

 Once you've edited the Dockerfile, we can build a Docker image from it using